Sun Peaks Secondary Academy students graduate in style

 “The community always comes together to make amazing things happen for their kids.”

-The graduating class—Tyler Dickson, Sophia (Aster) Eastcott, Toren Harris, Niko Linder as well as Madison Adams (a 2020 graduate that didn’t get a graduation ceremony because of COVID-19)—experienced a graduation ceremony unlike any other.
+The education society’s graduating class—Tyler Dickson, Sophia (Aster) Eastcott, Toren Harris, Niko Linder as well as Madison Adams (a 2020 graduate that didn’t get a graduation ceremony because of COVID)—experienced a graduation ceremony unlike any other.

-The theme of the graduation class was “just send it,” which was perhaps best embodied by Harris, who wore an ultra-cool pair of wrap-around Pit VIiper sunglasses throughout the day.
+The theme of the graduation class was “just send it,” which was perhaps best embodied by Harris, who wore an ultra-cool pair of wrap-around sunglasses throughout the day.

 In one special moment, Seafoot was presented with a magnificent metal rose that Linder fabricated.
 Over the past year, Linder has been completing his first-year apprenticeship for millwright and machinist at NorKam Senior Secondary School while also completing his high-school studies at night.